tc39/notes/meetings/2019-06/june-5.md

 SGN: what's the binary size increase?

-FTG: This is already included in the data for use with the datetimeformat
+FYT: This is already included in the data for use with the datetimeformat

 SGN: V8 doesn't strip it out?

-FTG: No it doesn't
+FYT: No it doesn't

 DE: Support it being a PR because it's pretty small and as he says it ties into existing things.
 Still want to require we have broad support for things in PR.
 I think we do have buy-in in this case, or at least we can ask for it.
 Don't want to say that because something is small we don't have the normal proposal staging process.